S&P 500 Industrials Sector Gains 17.7% in 2025, Outperforming Broader Index

 Analyst Views on LTM

-Wall Street analysts forecast LTM stock price to rise over the next 12 months.
+Wall Street analysts forecast LTM stock price to fall over the next 12 months.
 According to Wall Street analysts, the average 1-year price target for LTM is 59.25 USD with a low forecast of 58.50 USD and a high forecast of 60.00 USD.
 However, analyst price targets are subjective and often lag stock prices, so investors should focus on the objective reasons behind analyst rating changes, which better reflect the company's fundamentals.

 2 Analyst Rating